sogeuni/contents/_abs/communications.md

 **traceroute**

 Trace the route taken by packets sent to a remote host.
 This command works within a LAN, WAN, or over the Internet.
 The remote host may be specified by an IP address.
-The output of this command may be filtered by [[textproc#^GREPREF|grep]] [sed](Appendix%20C.%20A%20Sed%20and%20Awk%20Micro-Primer.md#^SEDREF)ed]] in a pipe.
+The output of this command may be filtered by [[text-processing-commands#^GREPREF|grep]] [sed](Appendix%20C.%20A%20Sed%20and%20Awk%20Micro-Primer.md#^SEDREF)ed]] in a pipe.

 |   |
 |---|